-- 3.54 So-called 'honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage12, and practices such as breast ironing.
-All forms of so called HBA are abuse (regardless of the motivation) and should be handled and escalated as such. - 3.55 Where staff are concerned that a child might be at risk of HBA, they must contact the Designated Safeguarding Lead as a matter of urgency.
+- 3.56 So-called 'honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage12, and practices such as breast ironing.
+All forms of so called HBA are abuse (regardless of the motivation) and should be handled and escalated as such. - 3.57 Where staff are concerned that a child might be at risk of HBA, they must contact the Designated Safeguarding Lead as a matter of urgency. - 3.58 School leaders and DSLs should be aware of their local contextual situation in relation to serious youth violence and make staff aware through Safeguarding briefings. - 3.59 The Directors of Safeguarding at the Trust can provide support in engagement with local authority officers and police colleagues in relation to serious youth violence. - 3.60 At Alice Ingham we take the view that if we teach that violence is not inevitable, and is in fact preventable, and take a strong, considered and proportionate response to any act of violence we can minimise the exposure and normalisation to youth violence in our school.